horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrency-basics.md

 So, blockchains are a lot more than just plain history of records.
 The technology opened up ways for a society to organize and exchange in ways that previously required a third party to operate.

+## Blockchains Are Free

+Generally speaking, blockchains have open source code making it possible for anyone to reuse it for whatever purpose.
+Both Bitcoin and Ethereum are open source.

+Thousands of engineers worldwide work on improving these blockchains and others like them.
+Major blockchains are constant work in progress and tend to attract more engineers.

+As a result these blockchains become less dependent on a single party.
+While most blockchains were created by a small group of people at first, the major blockchain projects now are driven by a large group of independent engineers.

+It's impossible for any party to shut down compromise or censor the blockchain network like Bitcoin or Ethereum.

 ## Cryptocurrencies Explained

 Now when you're familiar with the concept of blockchains lets try to understand the basic nature of cryptocurrency.